mojaloop/ml-api-adapter/Onboarding.md

 ### 3.1 Run all back-end dependencies as part of the Docker Compose

+> Note: mockserver below is optional.
+Include it if you require its use.

 ```bash
 # start all back-end dependencies in Docker
 docker-compose up -d mysql kafka simulator mockserver central-ledger